Why Should We Help the Aging Population?

 - Loneliness contributes to a 50% increase in issues such as depression

-- The health risks of isolation are equivalent to smoking a pack of cigarettes each day for the last year
+- The health risks of isolation are equivalent to smoking a pack of cigarettes each day for a year

 Older Adults and Chronic Conditions